slint-ui/slint/docs/langref/src/properties.md

 }
 ```

+All properties declared at the top level of a component that are not `private` can
+get accessed from the outside when using a component as an element, or via the
+language bindings from the business logic.

-Note: In the legacy syntax, the default was `in-out`, but this has been changed in the new syntax
+Note: In the legacy syntax, the default was `in-out`.